junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Quinine dihydrochloride injections, 300 mg in 2 ml_

-Quinine injections should be given very slowly, and never directly into the vein—this can be dangerous to the heart.
+Quinine injections should be given very slowly, and never directly into the vein, this can be dangerous to the heart.

 Take great care with children.